greensopinion/greensopinion.github.io/_posts/2016-06-01-cross-platform-desktop-application-with-angularjs.md

 ## Migration to Web

 If future application deployment as a real web application rather than a desktop application is a consideration, then this approach could be a great way to move forward.
 The application architecture being a traditional web stack lends itself very well to a web deployment.

+## Working Example

+A working example of such an application is [published on GitHub](https://github.com/greensopinion/greenbeans).
+I'd love to hear your feedback and thoughts on the application and the approach.

 # Summary